In this guide to the best backpacker travel insurance we compared the 17 most popular providers – you’ll be surprised

 3. What’s the best travel insurance policy for backpackers?

-Everyone’s travel plans are different – if you’re planning on hiking the Dolomites your needs will be very different to someone city hopping, for example.
+Everyone’s travel plans are different – if you’re planning on hiking the Dolomites your activities will be very different to someone city hopping, for example.
 Think of what type of trip you’re going on and what is most important for you.

 As an example, we no longer take flights and instead cycle so curtailment cover isn’t very useful.
 We do a lot of outdoor activities and travel with expensive camera equipment so it’s important we have good medical and baggage cover.